Monday, 24 June 2024

 The position I am standing to take this photo on Bann, is where the German Panzer had a good view of the Royal Engineer trucks parked on Kalmthoutse Steenweg in front of the blue sign

-I am now standing where the Royal Engineer trucks where parked, the German Panzer would be about where that car is parked
+I am now standing where the Royal Engineer trucks where located, the German Panzer would be about where that car is parked

 The tree line is where the Royal Engineer trucks where parked and is the location of Hugh's death